Discover Morocco : Architecture (and design)

 The nomadic habitat

 On a trip to southern Morocco, particularly to Zagora, Goulimine or Tan-Tan, where camel-drivers are legion, you'll have the opportunity to admire another type of habitat, that of the nomads.
 The Khaïma, or Berber tent, is used by tribes accompanying their herds.
 This dwelling is made up of strips of brown wool, sewn together and decorated with geometric motifs.
 They are supported by a wooden structure.
 In general, the Khaïma is placed near a watering hole and on a mound to avoid gusts of wind.
 The interior space is divided into two parts.
 There's a hidden part reserved for women, which always includes a loom.
 The other part is the men's area, bordered by mats, where they receive their guests.
-Some tents are white and topped with golden balls, a symbol of authority, and are known as caïdales, and these are the ones you'll find on a tour of the desert.
+Some of the white tents are topped with golden balls, a symbol of authority, and are known as caïdales.
+These are the ones you'll find on a tour of the desert.

 Some contemporary constructions